dds-dotnet/dds.net-connector-csharp/README.md

 |                                                    | *Double*          | A double precision (8-byte) Floating-point number   |
 | ***Raw Bytes***                                    | -                 | Sequence of bytes                                   |

+&nbsp;

+> Data transfer with the server is only done when there is change in value

+> Value subscribers are only invoked upon corresponding value changes

+&nbsp;

 ## Sample application